real estate dispute arbitration in Glen Wild, New York 12738

 Arbitration War: The Glen Wild Property Dispute

 In the quiet town of Glen Wild, New York, nestled within the 12738 ZIP code, a real estate dispute escalated far beyond the usual neighborhood disagreement.
 What started as a simple property boundary issue between two longtime neighbors, the Johnsons and the Carters, turned into a fierce arbitration battle that would drag on for nearly eight months.
-The Johnson family, owners of a charming Victorian home on Maple Drive since 1987, discovered in early 2023 that the Carters had recently erected a new fence that encroached approximately 15 feet onto their side of the property.
-The Johnsons claimed this encroachment compromised their yard and blocked a long-standing natural drainage path, causing water to pool in their basement during heavy rains.
+The Johnson family, owners of a charming Victorian home on Maple Drive since 1987, discovered in early 2023 that the Carters had recently erected a new fence that encroached approximately 15 feet onto their side of the property. the claimant claimed this encroachment compromised their yard and blocked a long-standing natural drainage path, causing water to pool in their basement during heavy rains.
 The Carters, meanwhile, insisted the fence was perfectly aligned based on a survey they commissioned in 2022, arguing that the Johnsons’ property lines were outdated.
 The property in question was valued at around $350,000, and the disputed portion was significant enough to influence future sale value or renovations.
 After weeks of failed negotiations, both parties agreed to binding arbitration to avoid costly and lengthy court proceedings.
 The arbitration began in September 2023 with retired judge and seasoned arbitrator, Margaret Willis, presiding.
 The Johnsons presented a detailed survey from a licensed surveyor dated March 2023, which clearly showed the fence encroaching on their property.
 They also documented basement flooding incidents and submitted photos and maintenance bills totaling $12,450.
 The Carters countered with their 2022 survey and argued that the Johnsons’ flooding was due to poor drainage unrelated to the fence.
 The arbitration hearing was intense, involving testimony from surveyors, neighbors, and drainage experts.
 Both sides were represented by local real estate attorneys and exchanged numerous documents over video conferences due to pandemic-related travel issues.
 By April 2024, arbitrator Willis delivered her decision: the Carters had indeed encroached on Johnson property by approximately 12 feet, though less than the Johnsons claimed.
 She ordered the Carters to remove the fence and restore the boundary line within 90 days.
 Additionally, the Carters were required to pay the Johnsons $8,000 in damages for the drainage issues and related repairs, but declined the full amount claimed because the flooding could not be conclusively linked solely to the fence.
 The resolution was bittersweet.
 Both families endured strained relationships, with outdoor social gatherings becoming awkward for months.
 Yet, the decision also underscored the power of arbitration to resolve real estate disputes efficiently and fairly — far cheaper and faster than a courtroom battle.
 In Glen Wild’s close-knit community, the Johnson-Carter arbitration became a cautionary tale reminding property owners to keep clear and updated records — because even a few feet can ignite a war.

 Tracy